 A hospital CEO (chief executive officer) oversees an entire hospital or multi-facility hospital system, with a hand in everything from daily operations to high-level system-wide decision making.
 These high-level healthcare professionals ensure that the hospital is operated in the most efficient, cost-effective manner possible, with a constant eye to the bottom line.

-Hospital CEOs, who fall under the broader BLS category of chief executives, earned an average, annual salary of $184,460 as of 2019 – easily putting them at the absolute peak of the salary hierarchy.
+Hospital CEOs, who fall under the broader BLS category of chief executives, earned a median salary of $184,460 as of 2019 – easily putting them at the absolute peak of the salary hierarchy.

 #2 Chief Nursing Officer